danaildichev/multi-tab-opener/README.md

 - At run time
   - Ignores blank lines in URL entries
   - Strips whitespace from URL entries
+- can prepend URLs to main URL input textarea
+- can append URLs to main URL input textarea
+- Storage Panel
+  - can add first URL Group
+    - can input URLs, group name, and description
+    - group name and description are not required
+    - can paste to, clear, save, or cancel action
+  - can view existing URL groups
+  - can determine available space of local storage in KB
+  - can calculate used storage space in KB and % of max available space
+  - can add new URL Group
+    - can input URLs, group name, and description
+    - group name and description are not required
+    - can paste to, clear, save, or cancel action
+  - can delete one or more existing URL groups
+    - can select/deselect individual URL groups
+    - can select/deselect URL all URL groups
+    - can clear selection
+    - can cancel action
+    - has UI animation so it is clear what is selected
+  - can inspect existing URL groups
+    - can copy URLs to clipboard
+    - can load URLs to main URL input textarea

 ## To Do
 - Open in batches